pifroggi/vs_tiletools/README.md

   ```

   __*`clip`*__
-  Clip that was padded with the pad function.
+  Tiled clip.
 Any format.

   __*`fade`*__
   If fade is True, the overlap will be used to feather/blend between the tiles.
   If fade is False, the overlap will be cropped.

   __*`full_width`*, *`full_height`*, *`overlap`* (optional)__